Bartozzz/bartozzz.github.io/content/blog/2019-01-05-creating-offline-first-vue-apps/index.md

       storage: LocalForage,
       asyncStorage: true,

-      // Used to trigger `storageReady` event as soon as the state is loaded
+      // Used to trigger the `storageReady` event as soon as the state is loaded
       // from LocalForage:
       restoreState: (key, storage) =>
         new Promise(resolve => {